There are no longer non-medical exemptions from school vaccinations

 Student Health Requirements

-Have a recent physical examination (acceptable if conducted within 12 months prior to the commencement of the school year).
+All NEW students to the district and those currently enrolled in grades K, 1, 3, 5, 7, 9, and 11, must have and submit a recent physical examination (acceptable if conducted within 12 months prior to the commencement of the school year) to the school nurse.
 This must include an assessment of Body Mass Index and a determination of weight status category, based on BMI for age percentile.
 Download a Physical Form.

 A dental health certificate, completed by the child’s dentist, is requested, but not required and should be returned to the appropriate school nurse.
 Download a Dental Health Certificate.